amiller-smg3/Demo-Delivery/README.md

 # Blog Post

-Please visit [Salesforce Test Data Factories](https://chicagocloudgroup.com/test-data-factory/) blog post for a deeper explanation of this repo.
+Please visit [DO ANDROIDS DREAM OF SALESFORCE CLOUDS?](https://chicagocloudgroup.com/do-androids-dream-of-salesforce-clouds/) blog post for a deeper explanation of this repo.

 Please feel free to fork and/or download this repo for your own uses.